2010 - 2012

 Key Achievements

-Best Buy, a major retailer, was expending a significant amount of money on redundant apps, websites, and other digital tools, without any coherent plan or coordination among teams.
+Best Buy, a major retailer, was spend a lot of money on redundant apps, websites and other digital tools. without any coherent plan or coordination among teams.
 This caused confusion for both customers and employees, resulting in significant costs for the company.

 The Digital Tools project addressed this issue by consolidating all the work under a unified structure and utilizing enterprise capabilities to optimize the value and impact of these tools.
 As a result, the company was able to save a considerable amount of money, enable employees to perform at their best, and enhance the shopping experience for customers at Best Buy.